Skip to main content

 Few things to note here

-• At the moment, FlutterFlow only supports merging into main.
+• At the moment, FlutterFlow only supports merging into the parent branch, or the branch that the current branch was created from (usually main)

 • Only the user who initiated the merge can access both the main branch and the branch during an ongoing merge.

-• If you leave the project during the merging and come back, the progress you have made on the merge will be preserved.
+• If you leave the project during the merge and come back, the progress you have made on the merge will be preserved.

 merge